 1 – The Outskirts.
 The small towns outside of the busy hubs.
 You can’t google them – they don’t have a listing!
 You just have to get on a bike and explore.
 Take roads out from Ubud.
 Always take sweets with you, Balinese LOVE and I mean LOVE sugar.
 If you are passing into a town, stop, get some fuel, buy some snacks and share some sweets.

 2 – Food.
-Okay, so it’s tricky to find the good places but mmmm the food.
+Okay, so it’s tricky to find good places but mmmm the food.
 Canggu has some amazing restaurants.
 Tip the waiters privately and them personally, their monthly wage is the same as what you just spent on a meal.

 3 – Surf.
 Of course, the surf is just insane.

 4 – The scenery.
 Though the rubbish is a real problem, you need only to go for a drive to the hills and it’s not as bad.
-Tourist operators won’t take you remote areas for the most of it.
+Tourist operators won’t take you remote areas for most of it.
 It’s not really their way nor is there as many places for you to spend more money!

 The Bad & Ugly

 1 – The rubbish.
 It’s hectic.
 Before you judge though, there is no government system to clean up.
-Have a moment of gratitude that you’ve never had to worry about what to do with your years worth of waste after it’s in the bin.
-There are tips and landfill, but you have to pay.
+Have a moment of gratitude that you’ve never had to worry about what to do with your year’s worth of waste after it’s in the bin.
+There are tips and landfills, but you have to pay.
 Pay money out of the last few dollars being spent to feed the family.
 Burn the rubbish or not feed the family?
 What would you pick?

 2 – The taxi mafia.
 Most of these guys are not Balinese.
 It’s an incredibly tricky and finicky business navigating transport.
 Get on an FB page for the area you’ll be staying in and ask for a recommendation for a driver.
 You’ll save yourself a massive amount of hassle and probably get a legit driver who runs his own business to care for his family.
 Not the mafia ring.